GOP keeps Senate control as Democrats fall short

-WASHINGTON — Republicans held onto their slim Senate majority Wednesday, a stinging blow to Democrats in a night full of them.
-Democrats had been nearly certain of retaking control but saw their hopes fizzle as endangered GOP incumbents won in Missouri, Indiana, Pennsylvania, North Carolina and even Democrat-friendly Wisconsin.
+WASHINGTON — Republicans held onto their slim Senate majority, a stinging blow to Democrats in a night full of them.
+Democrats had been nearly certain of retaking control but saw their hopes fizzle as endangered GOP incumbents won in Missouri, Pennsylvania, North Carolina and even Democrat-friendly Wisconsin.

 GOP-held New Hampshire remained too close to call in the early morning hours Wednesday, but even if Democrats eked out a win there it would not make a difference.